 Winter is one of my favorite times to explore outside.
 Sometimes it’s because of the great light shows thanks to all the Christmas Lights displays.
 But when Christmas is over, we have a whole new light show to look forward to.
 This winter, we checked out the new Ice Castles in Minnesota.

-2023 Ice Castles will stay in New Brighton.
-Every couple of years, they switch up the locations and build new displays.
-Don’t worry, they keep some favorites, like the ice slides.
+2024 Ice Castles in Maple Grove will stay.
+Every couple of years, they switch up the locations around the Twin Cities and build new displays.

 Minnesotans are no stranger to Ice Castles.
 We’ve been building them since 1888.
 The original one was a labyrinth inside.
 When I was little, I remember getting to see the 1986 Ice Palace built for the Winter Carnival all lit up.

 When the Ice Castles started coming back in 2011, I was thrilled to see one that we could enter.
-They’ve been built at the Mall of America, in Eden Prairie, Stillwater, Excelsior, and now this year it’s moved to New Brighton’s Long Lake Regional Park.
+They’ve been built at the Mall of America, in Eden Prairie, Stillwater, Excelsior, New Brighton, and now this year it’s moved to Maple Grove, 12500 82nd Ave N, Maple Grove, MN 55369.

 What to do at the Ice Castle in Minnesota